facebookincubator/TTPForge/docs/building-blocks.md

 # Building Blocks

-This document introduces our use of Golang Interfaces and Structs in `TTPForge` to create the concepts of `Acts` and `Steps`.
+This document introduces our use of Golang Interfaces and Structs in `TTPForge` to create the concepts of `Acts` and `Steps`, which form the building blocks of Tactics, Techniques, and Procedures (TTPs).
-These structures provide self-contained structures to represent the components of a Tactic, Technique, and Procedure (TTP).

 ## Act

-`Acts` contain the fields and functionality that are common across TTPs.
+`Acts` contain the fields and functionality that are common across different types of `Steps`.
-They provide an interface called a `Step` that has all of the methods required to run a TTP.

 This interface facilitates building TTPs with steps that don't need to explicitly understand what the others are doing to function.
 Each step